 ELSA DREISIG

 The composer occupies a central place in her career.
 At Paris National Opera, she has appeared as both Pamina (Die Zauberflöte) and Zerlina (Don Giovanni).
 In the summer of 2020, Elsa sang the role of Fiordiligi in a new production of Così fan tutte at the Salzburg Festival that was fully staged while most institutions had to close their doors due the corona pandemic.
-This season, she returns to the character in a Da Ponte trilogy at the Berlin State Opera under Daniel Barenboim (she is also cast as the Countess and Donna Elvira).
+In 2022 she returned to the Da Ponte trilogy at the Berlin State Opera under Daniel Barenboim with her debut as Donna Elvira after her Countess debut the year before.

 And yet the ultimate goal is to “make the score heard: with a solid technique – that goes without saying – but also a body that can recreate the character in the flesh.”
 She likens the psychological knowledge required to a kind of inner nourishment that feeds her musical delivery.
 Upon debuting in the title role of Donizetti’s Anna Bolena at the Grand Théâtre de Genève in 2021, Elsa above all focused on the queen’s emotional state and tried to relate to her on a personal level.

-This summer, she makes her first appearance as Salome in the eponymous Richard Strauss opera at the Festival d’Aix-en-Provence (where audiences know her as Micaëla in Bizet’s Carmen).
+In 2022 she made her first appearance as Salome in the eponymous Richard Strauss opera at the Festival d’Aix-en-Provence (where audiences know her as Micaëla in Bizet’s Carmen).
 The production comes together through a collaboration with the conductor Ingo Metzmacher and the director Andrea Breth, who from the outset envisioned a young, lyrical soprano for the role.
 The project satisfies Elsa’s non-conventional appetite: “I don’t want to force destiny but rather take what life offers me,” she says, citing the career of Maria Callas as inspiration.

 Downloads